siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Update

-Update selected event attributes stored in a table based on a condition.
+This operator updates selected event attributes stored in a table based on a condition.

 **Syntax**